Work-Life Balance as a Business Owner: What Actually Works

 Why Willpower Fails And Structural Separation Wins For Work Life Balance

-You think you need more discipline.
-Better time management.
-Stronger boundaries.
-More self-control.
+You think you need more discipline, better time management, stronger boundaries, and more self-control.

-Here’s what’s actually happening: You can’t willpower your way to boundaries when there’s no physical or temporal separation between work and life.
-Same space.
-Same time.
-Same devices.
+Here’s what’s actually happening: you can’t willpower your way to boundaries when there’s no physical or temporal separation between work and life.
+The same space, the same time blocks, and the same devices are carrying both.

 Anders’ typical day: